 - The yields they pay investors on the CRT bonds could inform level of the g-fees.
 That explicit connection has not happened yet. - Interesting question is what is the optimal degree of pass-through from CRT yields to g-fees.
-GSE policy as mortgage market stabilization policy tool?
+GSE policy as a mortgage market stabilization policy tool?

 - With covid-19 crisis CRT spreads widened dramatically in March 2020.
 Markets anticipated a major mortgage market meltdown with large losses.
 Prices of CRT bonds fell, spreads rose.
-In such a scenario, GSEs would receive billions in "default relief" thanks to CRT bonds. - After govt. intervention, spreads came back down.
-Now seems unlikely that CRT bond holders will suffer major credit losses.
+In such a scenario, GSEs would receive billions in "default relief" thanks to CRT bonds. - After foreclosure moratorium and other government actions, spreads came back down. - In 2022, CRT yields started rising again in anticipation of a potential recession.